In 2019, an average company is expected to dedicate 50% of its overall marketing budget to digital marketing.

 What do you see?

-Huge brands with millions of marketing dollars are driving into the digital space.
+Huge brands with millions of marketing dollars are investing more and more in the digital space.
 They’re publishing content and using social media and other marketing channels to amplify their brand’s reach.

-Does a startup, small business or individual like you have a chance to compete?
+So does a startup, small business, or individual like you even have a chance to compete?

 Fortunately, monetary constraints need not stop your internet marketing campaign.
 You don’t need expensive email marketing software or to purchase the most expensive keyword phrases.

-There are numerous solopreneurs, like Brian Dean and Chandler Bolt, who have built their own businesses from scratch.
+There are numerous solopreneurs, like Brian Dean, for example, who have built their own businesses from scratch.

 Once you gather some revenue, you can re-invest the money to gain speed with your digital marketing efforts.